Hornbeam – Confidence – Guardian of Hardwoods (Knight of Swords)

 The phrase “chasing windmills” reminds us to believe in our dreams and to chase after them with confidence and an open heart.

 The wood of hornbeam is so dense that burns hot enough to create slow-growing charcoal that can smelt iron.
 Hornbeams are rarely used for carpentry due to the woods extreme hardness and density.
 It was used to make screws and nails even after metal became commercially available.
 Hornbeam reminds us to have confidence in our ability to endure and to continue on during hard times.

-Hornbeams are deciduous hardwood trees in the birch family.
+Hornbeams are deciduous hardwood trees in the birch Betula family.
 There are about 30-40 species that live in temperate regions throughout the northern hemisphere.
-They resemble beech trees, Platanus based on their smooth gray bark and oval-shaped leaves but the leaves of hornbeam have serrated edges.
+They resemble beech Fagus trees, based on their smooth gray bark and oval-shaped leaves but the leaves of hornbeam have serrated edges.
 In folk medicine a tonic made from hornbeam helped to relieve tiredness and exhaustion.

 Carpinus betulus, or common hornbeam is native to western Asia and Europe, it was also known as yoke elm.
 American hornbeam, Carpinus caroliniana is a shade loving tree native to the eastern half or North America.
 Hornbeams can live to be 300 years old.

 Message: Hornbeam encourages us to remain optimistic even in the face of adversity.
 This is a time of knowing and trusting in the strength and integrity of our core (heart.)
 By doing this we gain the confidence in ourselves to pursue our dreams.
 This is a call to action that reminds us that life is too short to be sitting around and waiting for things to change.
 We must make the effort to change and begin moving in the direction that is calling us.

 Challenge: Not accepting challenges as opportunities for change.
 Remaining stuck, stubborn, rigid and or weak.